 As the name indicates, Eye Cataract is yet another condition that affects the dog’s eyes.
 In an Eye Cataract, the lens of the eye becomes cloudy and gradually the dog goes blind.
 Like Retinal Dysplasia, this condition is also painless but permanent.
 There are several causes of Eye cataracts and the most common is inheritance.
 About 100 different dog breeds have been said to be prone to this disease.

 Intervertebral Disc Disease

-Intervertebral Disc Disease (IVDD) is a spinal disease in dogs and cats that lead to paralysis or partial loss of limb function.
+Intervertebral Disc Disease (IVDD) is a spinal disease in dogs and cats that leads to paralysis or partial loss of limb function.
 This painful disease can occur in several areas in your dog such as the neck, back, or lower back.

 IVDD is a common disease in dwarf breeds such as Corgi, Shih Tzu, or Dachshund while some cases are also reported in large dogs.

 von Willebrand Disease

 von Willebrand Disease (vWD) is a bleeding disorder in dogs that is caused due to a lack of a specific protein that is responsible for clotting.
 In vWD, you may witness bleeding from your dog’s different organs such as the urinary bladder, and nose, or after trauma or surgery.
 If the bleeding is uncontrollable, the dogs may die.

 Cutaneous Asthenia is a skin disorder in dogs, cats, horses, and humans.
 Also known as Ehler-Danlos Syndrome, this medical condition causes stretchy skin which can be torn very easily.
-Cutaneous Asthenia is caused due to lack of collagen molecules which is necessary for the strength and elasticity of the dog’s skin.
+Cutaneous Asthenia is caused by the lack of collagen molecules which is necessary for the strength and elasticity of the dog’s skin.
 Other dog breeds prone to this scary disease are English Springer Spaniels, Keeshonds, Boxers, and Beagles, etc.